passagemath/passagemath/pkgs/sagemath-glpk/README.rst

 =========================================================================================================
- Sage: Open Source Mathematics Software: Linear and mixed integer linear optimization backend using GLPK
+ passagemath: Linear and mixed integer linear optimization backend using GLPK
 =========================================================================================================

 About SageMath